 The University of Denver, founded in 1864, first offered instruction in the visual arts in 1865.
-While course offerings were sporadic in the early years, the program consistently offered both art and art history classes for the three decades starting in the late 1880s.
+DU consistently offered both art and art history classes for the three decades starting in the late 1880s, and resumed instruction in 1929.
 The University's earliest surviving art acquisitions date from this period: our plaster cast of the Venus de Milo (ca. 1893) and a late landscape by Albert Bierstadt, which was an 1890 gift of the artist.
-For more information on the Bierstadt painting (and to access our fully searchable online database) please click the link below.
+For more information on the Bierstadt painting (and to access our fully searchable online database) please click the link here: https://duart.pastperfectonline.com/

-The art collections continue to grow primarily through gifts by alumni and friends of the University.
-Recent acquisitions include gifts of works by Andy Warhol, Jim Dine and Vito Acconci; a significant collection of 19th century English watercolors; a sizable archive of Soviet photojournalism; and a host of works by important regional artists, many of them affiliated with the University.
-If you're interested in donating artwork, please contact us at firstname.lastname@example.org with your inquiries (please note that DU rarely acquires artworks through purchase).
-The curator of the art collections will reply on behalf of the University's art collections committee, which reviews potential acquisitions.
+If you are interested in donating artwork, please contact us at firstname.lastname@example.org with your inquiries (please note that DU rarely acquires artworks through purchase).
+The collections manager or the curator of the art collections will reply on behalf of the University's Art Collections Committee, which reviews potential acquisitions.